LEARN ABOUT ALASKA – THE NATURAL BEAUTY OF USA

 Every day, thousands and thousands of tourists dock at these particular cities to explore the beauty – with most arriving via cruise ship; myself included!
 Although the first thing I’m sure you’ll notice is that these towns are basically designed specifically for you – AKA a tourist.

-The shops are full of souvenirs, the restaurants are mostly occupied by foreigners and all of the attractions are based around tourism.
+The shops are full of souvenirs, the restaurants are mostly occupied by foreigners and all of the attractions are based on tourism.
 But although it may feel a bit unauthentic, this is simply the only way these cities would survive!

 For those that are situated on the coastlines, they don’t have very many options in terms of transportation, as a lot of the roads are simply dead ends.
 Their populations are small and visitors are rare – so the businesses need to make money somehow, and because of their circumstances, tourism is the only way to do so!